jeorp/haskell_docker_sample/README.md

 # haskell docker sample environment

-pen on vscode with ReomoteContainer and set environment like a Dockerfile_.
+Open on vscode with ReomoteContainer and set environment like a Dockerfile_.